Dexter Roberts

-Dexter Roberts (born July 12, 1991) is an American singer from Fayette, Alabama, who was a finalist on the thirteenth season of American Idol, finishing in seventh place, as well as The Voice, finishing in 3rd place.
+Dexter Roberts (born July 12, 1991) is an American singer and songwriter who first came to prominence in 2014 as the seventh place finalist on the thirteenth season of American Idol.
+In 2019, he placed third on the sixteenth season of The Voice.
 In between his appearances on American Idol and The Voice, he released two EPs.

 American Idol

 Roberts performed "Drive" for his audition for American Idol, and for the group round he was part of the group Backstreet Cowboys together with Casey Thrasher and fellow finalist Ben Briley, performing the song "I Want It That Way".
 For the final solo he performed an original song, "Farmer's Grandson".

 Roberts, as a finalist, joined the American Idols LIVE!
 Tour 2014 after the show.
 However, he left the tour after a few shows by mutual agreement due to the illness.
 He had contracted Rocky Mountain spotted fever due to tick bites during a turkey hunt in Kentucky that he attended soon after the thirteenth-season finale.